thegisdev/leaflet-pgrouting-geoserver/README.md

 -  `-select ‘name,highway,oneway,surface’`:  Select the desired attributes/fields only from the data file.
 Other attributes in the data will not be imported
 -  `-f PostgreSQL PG:”dbname=routing user=postgres”`:  Load the data into Postgres
 - `-lco GEOMETRY_NAME=the_geom`:  Store the geometry in an field named the_geom
-- `nlco FID=id`:  Store the feature identifier in an field named id
+- `-nlco FID=id`:  Store the feature identifier in an field named id
 - `-nln edges`:  Store the data in a table called edges

 For more details on the possible options, please refer [this ogr2ogr](https://www.gdal.org/ogr2ogr.html) documentation